My husband Preston and I are quite fond of cats and share our home with 7 of the little darlings.

 The Vet examined him (and ignored my comment about a bee sting hole) and stuck in a needle to aspirate.
 Nothing came out.
 Well, a little did, enough for him to put on a slide to look at under a microscope.
 He came back all solemn telling me it was not pus but very large white cells that he could not identify.
 I remained calm.

-He said we needed to test him for Feline Leukemia/AIDS since I did not vaccinate and the lump could be from one of those “death sentence” diseases.
+He said we needed to test him for Feline Leukemia/AIDS.
 And, he recommended exploratory surgery.
 It would be a big deal to cut that lump out and it could be cancer.
 I remained calm.

-He told me my other cats were at risk for FeLeuk and AIDS and I should have them all tested and vaccinated.
-NOT!
+He told me my other cats were at risk for FeLeuk and AIDS and I should have them all tested.
 I remained calm.

 I thanked him and paid him my $40 and took my baby (who was a total champ throughout the whole process, never uttering a sound) to the car.
 Before I left the parking lot I called a Homeopathic vet I use that lives near Ocala FL and left a message.